milanvdmaaten/portfolio/content/blog/ns/index.md

         title: Example of different variants of the 'Step Indicator' component
   - type: textBlock
     body: When NS designers drag the 'Step Indicator' component on their canvas they have the possibility to adjust the component to their needs.
-They van turn the 'label' off, they can adjust the amount of 'steps' or change the size bij switching to 'large viewports'.
+They can switch the property 'Label' to 'off'.
+The property 'Steps' can be changed to another amount or the property 'Viewport' can be changed to the value  'Large'.
   - type: imagesBlock
     size: small
     carrousel: false
     images:
       - titlePosition: center
         image: step-indicator-edit-variants.png
+        alt: Properties and values of the Step Indicator component
+        title: Properties and values of the Step Indicator component
+      - titlePosition: left
+        image: properties-sticker.png
+        alt: Properties and values of the Sticker component
+        title: Properties and values of the Sticker component
+      - titlePosition: right
+        image: properties-message-inline.png
+        alt: Properties and values of the Message Inline component
+        title: Properties and values of the Message Inline component
+      - titlePosition: left
+        image: properties-price.png
-        alt: Example of the designed presets for the 'Step Indicator' component.
+        alt: Properties and values of the Price component
-        title: Example of the designed presets for the 'Step Indicator' component.
+        title: Properties and values of the Price component
 ---